web-fragments/web-fragments/docs/src/pages/documentation/gateway.md

 A typical fragment has two kinds of url patterns which you need to configure in `routePatterns` of a web fragment configuration:

 - The routable url pattern — navigating to a url matching this pattern with the browser should invoke a fragment
-- The asset url patter — a pattern which uniquely identifies static assets of a fragment belonging to a particular fragment.
+- The asset url pattern — a pattern which uniquely identifies static assets of a fragment belonging to a particular fragment.
 We recommend using `/_fragment/<fragment-id>/` prefix to ensure uniqueness.

 ---